sneepzity/windows/README.md

 2. Open Powershell in Adminstrator
 3. Ensure you have an internet connection
 4. Select a script - recommended to follow the order below
-5. Paste it into the powershell window that you opened earlier
+5. Paste it into the powershell window that you opened earlier (THE SCRIPT WILL NOT WORK, IT WILL JUST CLOSE **IF** YOU ARE USING A NON-ADMINISTRATOR/NON-PRIVILEGED POWERSHELL SESSION)

 usage: (in preferrable/best order)